 Around 7,000 seniors are enrolled at the University of Vienna – that is where the idea of this group started.
 However, everybody is welcome to join.
 In this group you can enjoy singing in a relaxed atmosphere and friendly community.
 The various singing exercises focus on age-specific topics such as breathing-techniques, pelvic floor exercises and stretching.
 Voluntary concerts with shorter and easier repertoire are sung by this choir although the main emphasis is on pedagogical work with mature voices.

-In the summer term 2019 a mass by Jacques-Nicolas Lemmens as well as excerpts from musicals will be sung.
-In December 2018 the choir sang Christmas carols at a gala Christmas concert at the Golden Hall of the Vienna Musikverein.
-In the past academic year works by Schubert and the Christmas oratorio by Charpentier were performed and a choir workshop in Italy was undertaken.
+In the past year the mass by Jacques-Nicolas Lemmens as well as excerpts from musicals were sung and a choir workshop in Italy was undertaken.
+At other past projects the choir sang Christmas carols at a gala Christmas concert at the Golden Hall of the Vienna Musikverein, works by Schubert and the Christmas oratorio by Charpentier.

 Rehearsals: Tuesday 4.15 – 5.45 p.m.
 “Stöckl Building”